 - Build volume: 225 x 145 x 150 mm

-Flashforge have been making waves in recent times for releasing some very highly-rated cheap 3D printers, including the Adventurer 3, the Dreamer, Hunter.
-Chinese 3D printer manufacturer Flashforge have now released their cheap dual extruder 3D printer, the Creator Pro, costing just under $1,000 and boasting a stylish aesthetic and aluminium build plate.
+Flashforge have been making waves in recent times for releasing some very highly-rated cheap 3D printers, including the Adventurer 3, the Dreamer, and Hunter.
+The Chinese 3D printer manufacturer has since released their budget dual extruder 3D printer, the Creator Pro, costing less than $1,000 and boasting a stylish aesthetic and aluminum build plate.

 Printing fairly accurately with a minimum layer thickness of 0.1mm, the Creator Pro is pretty solid for the price.
 In addition, the Flashforge Creator Pro has a good 225 x 145 x 150 mm print volume, easily enough for everyday needs.
 Overall, the Creator Pro is a good choice for anyone that needs a cheap dual extruder 3D printer that will work day in, day out.
-So good in fact, that it has inspired other similar-looking printers such as the Powerspec Ultra 2.0 dual extruder 3D printer.
+It’s a reliable choice for dual color 3D printing or multi material 3D printing.

 More recently, Flashforge have released the upgraded Creator Max, costing an extra $180.
 The printing specs and make-up of the printer are the same, but the Creator Max now has a touchscreen for easier navigation and printing, has WiFi connectivity and remote printing, and larger leveling controls.